The Purpose of the Blood of Jesus Christ

 This of course was the tragic result of my ignorance.
 I saw the blood of Jesus Christ as a magical power or tool to make my problems disappear or to turn negative situations around.

-But now that I understand the truth about the blood and sacrifice of Christ, I am eager to share it with everyone.
-And I hope it is a blessing to you.
+And now that I understand this truth about the purpose of the blood and sacrifice of Jesus Christ, I am eager to share it with anyone and everyone who would listen.
+I hope and pray that it is a blessing to you!

 What Does the Blood Represent Spiritually?

 The Bible specifically states that the blood is the life of the flesh.
-Note that “the flesh” here refers to the body and not the sin nature.
+Note that “the flesh” here refers to the body and not our sin nature.

 Leviticus 17:11 For the life of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your souls: for it is the blood that maketh an atonement for the soul.